Single-Head Attention in High Dimensions: A Theory of Generalization, Weights Spectra, and Scaling Laws: Asymptotics of train and test error

 where we impose that $S$ is symmetric (but neither PSD nor factorized), and we train on the loss

-In other words, we perform generalized ridge regression on a model matched to the data-generating process.
 The Frobenius-regularized estimator underperforms the nuclear-norm–regularized one whenever the target is sufficiently low-rank.
-In the noisy case, we compare the test error of the factorized ERM estimator of Eq.~\eqref{eq:erm} with the non-factorized Frobenius estimator of Eq.~\eqref{eq:ermfrob} at optimal regularization (cross-validated, Fig.~\ref{fig:figure3} left).
+In the noisy case, we compare the test error of the factorized ERM estimator of Eq.~\eqref{eq:erm} with the non-factorized Frobenius estimator of Eq.~\eqref{eq:ermfrob} at optimal regularization (cross-validated, Figure~\ref{fig:figure3} left).
 The factorized model consistently outperforms, fully exploiting the induced low-rank bias.
-In the extreme low-rank regime $m_0 \ll d$, it achieves vanishing error at sample scale $\caO(dm_0)$, whereas the non-factorized model requires $\caO(d^2)$.
+In the extreme low-rank regime $p_0 \ll d$, it achieves vanishing error at sample scale $\caO(dp_0)$, whereas the non-factorized model requires $\caO(d^2)$, see Figure~\ref{fig:threshold_and_error} left in Appendix~\ref{app:more}.

-In the noiseless case and in the limit $\lambda \to 0^+$, we compare recovery thresholds, i.e. the value of $\alpha=n/d^2$ beyond which the test error vanishes.
-In Fig.~\ref{fig:figure3} (right) we show these thresholds together with the interpolation threshold (Corollary~\ref{cor:thresholds}) and the Bayes-optimal strong recovery threshold \cite{boncoraglio2025bayes}.
-The non-factorized model reaches perfect recovery only at $\alpha=1/2$, while the factorized model does so much earlier for all $0<\kappa_0<1$; as $\kappa_0 \to 0^+$, the gap scales as $\caO(\kappa_0^{-1})$.